gruntjs/grunt-contrib-uglify/README.md

 This string will be appended to the minified output.
 Template strings (e.g. `<%= config.value %>` will be expanded automatically.

 #### screwIE8
 Type: `Boolean`
 Default: false

 Pass this flag if you don't care about full compliance with Internet Explorer 6-8 quirks.

+#### mangleProperties
+Type: `Boolean`
+Default: false

+Use this flag to turn on object property name mangling.

+#### reserveDOMProperties
+Type: `Boolean`
+Default: false

+Use this flag in conjunction with `mangleProperties` to prevent built-in browser object properties from being mangled.

+#### exceptionsFiles
+Type: `Array`
+Default: []

+Use this with `mangleProperties` to pass one or more JSON files containing a list of variables and object properties that should not be mangled.
+See the [UglifyJS docs](https://www.npmjs.com/package/uglify-js) for more info on the file syntax.

+#### nameCache
+Type: `String`
+Default: empty string

+A string that is a path to a JSON cache file that uglify will create and use to coordinate symbol mangling between multiple runs of uglify.
+Note: this generated file uses the same JSON format as the `exceptionsFiles` files.

 #### quoteStyle
 Type: `Integer`
 Default: `0`

 Preserve or enforce quotation mark style.

-- `0` will use single or double quotes such as to minimize the number of bytes (prefers double quotes when both will do)
+* `0` will use single or double quotes such as to minimize the number of bytes (prefers double quotes when both will do)
-- `1` will always use single quotes
+* `1` will always use single quotes
-- `2` will always use double quotes
+* `2` will always use double quotes
-- `3` will preserve original quotation marks
+* `3` will preserve original quotation marks

 ### Usage examples

 #### Basic compression